Kitty Hawk, NC Vacation Guide

 Kitty Hawk Listings

 Many visitors remark on the unusual town names to be found on the Outer Banks, and one of the names that causes the most head-scratching is Kitty Hawk.
-A small but popular vacation town in the busy central Outer Banks, Kitty Hawk was originally deemed "Chickahawk" by its original Native American residents, meaning a "place to hunt geese."
-Over the generations, the name changed slightly, the area became more developed, and the town became the popular tourist destination it is today.
+Kitty Hawk, a small but popular vacation village in the busy central Outer Banks, was originally named "Chickahawk" by its Native American residents, which means "place to hunt geese."
+Over several generations, the name changed, the area developed, and the town became the prominent tourist destination it is today.

 Kitty Hawk Pier